aws/aws-parallelcluster/docs/source/commands.rst

 create
 ======

-Creates a CloudFormation stack with the name :code:`aws-parallelcluster-[stack_name]`.
+Creates a CloudFormation stack with the name :code:`parallelcluster-[stack_name]`.
 To read more about CloudFormation see `AWS CloudFormation <https://aws-parallelcluster.readthedocs.io/en/latest/aws_services.html#aws-cloudformation>`_.

 positional arguments:
   cluster_name          create a cluster with the provided name.